SECTION 1. INTRODUCTION – 3 minutes

 EXCHANGE ONE

 The call sign of the aircraft is Uzbek 612.
-The aircraft is now at cruising FL 310 on its way to destination Tashkent.
+The aircraft is now approaching it cruising FL 310.

 EXCHANGE TWO